Home Exhibitions Publications Conflict Gallery Films Continuum A Cape for Healing PhD Work and Exhibition Installations

-With their children grown up, in 2006 Eileen and her husband, Arthur, moved to North Wales where they have made their home near the beautiful Mawddach Estuary.
-She returned to Aberystwyth University in 2009 and obtained a Masters Degree in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
-Within this, she is exploring the symbiotic relationship between stitch, sound and word through the prism of her experiences of the Troubles in Northern Ireland.
+With our children grown up, in 2006 my husband, Arthur, and I moved to North Wales where we have made our home near the beautiful Mawddach Estuary.
+I returned to Aberystwyth University in 2009 and obtained a Masters Degree in Art and Art History and now continue at the university to study part-time for a PhD in Fine Art.
+Within this, I am exploring the symbiotic relationship between stitch, sound and word through the prism of my experiences of the Troubles in Northern Ireland.